galaxy-future/costpilot/README.md

 ----
 #### 1. Configuration Requirements

-To ensure stable operation of the system, we recommend that you use a server with at least 2 CPU cores and 4GB RAM.
+- To ensure stable operation of the system, we recommend that you use a server with at least 2 CPU cores and 4 GB RAM.
 For Linux and MacOS systems, CostPilot has already been tested.
+- The AK/SK used in operation needs to have the permission to read the bill (charge) of the corresponding cloud account.

 #### 2. Run in Source Code
 To run CostPilot in source code, you need to install Git ( [Git - Downloads](https://git-scm.com/downloads)) and Go (**version 1.17+ is required**) and set your Go workspace first.